hiiamboris/red-spaces-gitlab-mirror/vids.md

 ### Pane definition

-Styles that don't use block as a facet will get it processed by `lay-out-vids` and assigned to their `content` facet (which contains inner spaces).
+Styles that don't use block value for an auto-facet will get it processed by `lay-out-vids` and assigned to their `content` facet (which contains inner spaces).

 Only some spaces support it:
 - `cell` and `box` may only contain a single space